Updated

-Penal Code 30600 PC is the California statute that makes it a crime to manufacture, distribute, transport, import, sell or give away assault weapons and BMG rifles.
-A conviction is a felony and the penalty is a sentence of up to 8 years in state prison.
+California Penal Code § 30600 PC prohibits you from manufacturing, distributing, transporting, importing, selling or giving away assault weapons or BMG rifles.
+A conviction is a felony punishable by a sentence of up to 8 years in state prison.

 This law does not apply to the possession of these weapons.
 Possession of these types of guns, however, is a crime under Penal Code 30605 PC.

-PC 30600 states that “any person who, within this state, manufactures or causes to be manufactured, distributes, transports, or imports into the state, keeps for sale, or offers or exposes for sale, or who gives or lends any assault weapon or any .50 BMG rifle, except as provided by this chapter, is guilty of a felony.”
+30600. (a) Any person who, within this state, manufactures or causes to be manufactured, distributes, transports, or imports into the state, keeps for sale, or offers or exposes for sale, or who gives or lends any assault weapon or any .50 BMG rifle, except as provided by this chapter, is guilty of a felony, and upon conviction shall be punished by imprisonment pursuant to subdivision (h) of Section 1170 for four, six, or eight years.

 Examples: